kennolot/CTF-pi/1.weak_credentials/ctfpi1_1/README.md

 To keep the challenge more difficult do not read `compose.yaml` and `init.sh`.
 After completion you may freely check them out.

-Run: `docker compose up --build -d` on Raspberry Pi.
+Run: `docker compose up -d` on Raspberry Pi.

 `hostname -I` to find out the IP, where redis is running on, usually it's the first IP.